ncantile/oci-utilities/README.md

 * add the ability to identify the compartment by name
 * refactor the code with some function / using objects instead of copying the same create_ipsec thing more times
 * print some information at the end
-* wait for the ipsec to complete creation (add some retry and check the lifecycle of the object)
 * output the ipsec configuration